- Home

 Surgery for cancer in the rectum

 The type of operation you have depends on where in the rectum the cancer is, whether the bowel can be rejoined, and where in the rectum the join can be made.
-There are 2 main types of operation – an anterior resection or an abdominoperineal resection (also known as an abdominoperineal excision).
+There are 2 main types of operation – an anterior resection or an abdominoperineal resection (which may also be called an abdominoperineal excision).

 Anterior resection